hongrui16/YOLOv1_on_StanfordDog/README.md

 After sorting the dataset as above, it can be used for classification model training as well as detection model training.

-## classification net training and evaluation
+## Classification net training and evaluation
 ```train_classification_net.sh```

 ```